frosas/lag/README.md

   - WebSocket — Probably not needed if HTTP/2 is implemented
 - Pre-cache all resources to not fail loading them when offline.
 Anything else apart from the favicons?
+- Lint dotfiles (e.g. .eslintrc.js)
+- `reset` has to be executed after running `bin/server`
+- Generate paths to watch for every tool (ESLint, Mocha, ...) from a single source of truth.